 I’ve been a reader of books since, well, before I can remember.
 My father was an avid reader, and he passed that passion along to me at an early age.
 Even though he worked 6 days a week, 12 hours a day, he often spent several hours reading at night.
 He insisted my mother take my brother and me to the library in the next town and check out books – every two weeks.
 I would get the maximum number of books, take them home, and read them – usually in the first day or two.
 Then it would be an impatient wait till the next library trip.

 Reading is a passion I treasure, and one that I am thankful instilled in me by my father.

 Tomorrow it will be Book Lover’s Day – not an official holiday but one I eagerly celebrate.
 Book reading is a great hobby.
 It’s an important one, too.
 Employers look for it on resumes.
 Reading is educational, informative, and relaxing.
 It makes us both smarter, and happier people.

 Book Lovers Day is a great day to celebrate.
 Just grab an interesting book, find a quiet, cozy place, and crack open the cover.
 Celebrating Book Lovers Day in August is pleasurable on the deck, under a shady tree, poolside, or in a cozy hammock.
 If you fall asleep while reading, that’s okay.
 It’s all part of the relaxing benefits of being a book lover.

 I’m also celebrating this Book Lover’s Day as a part of my vocation – Vision Room Curator and Digital Engagement Leader at Auxano.
 My role requires me to read – a lot – and then write book summaries, Tweets, Facebook posts, and blogs about what I’m reading.
-During a recent consultation with a client, I was able to pull a dozen book titles off the top of my head when asked for recommendations on books for leadership development.
+During a recent consultation with a client, I was able to pull a half-dozen book titles off the top of my head when asked for recommendations on books about Guest Experiences.
 That’s part of the benefit of reading!